Donegal is a must-visit destination in Ireland. If you’re looking for a place to stay there, here are our five favourite Airbnbs in County Donegal.

 2. The Birdbox – kick back and relax in a treehouse with stunning valley views

-Our next unique Airbnb in County Donegal is The Birdbox.
+Our next unique Airbnb in County Donegal is The Birdbox, one of the weirdest Airbnbs in Ireland.
 Located in a quiet valley and nestled in the branches of beautiful mature oak and pine trees, this cozy, handcrafted treehouse is a sensational base to explore Donegal from.
 A short distance from The Wild Atlantic Way coastal drive, The Birdbox offers is ideal for a peaceful (and unique!) getaway with views of Glenveagh National Park.

 The treehouse features a couch, wood-burning stove (with fuel provided), a kitchenette, a shower, a private deck area and access to a washing machine and dryer in a nearby outhouse.
 A mezzanine above the living space holds a double bed.
 Mind your head on the way up, but it looks super cozy!